 When working on your listing, make sure it’s accurate, even about the less-than-perfect aspects.
 Note any major repairs needed or potential expenses that may come up in the next year or so, like a water heater coming due for replacement.
 You don’t want to catch anybody off guard when they visit the house, or make it as far as a home inspection.

 Finally, one of the most straightforward actions you can take is just to clean your home.
 Either hire a service or invest the time to make your home sparkle.
 Simplify, declutter, and de-personalize spaces so people can move freely and imagine what they would do with the space.
-Also, take care of small upgrades and repairs like replacing door knobs or lights and ensuring all of the faucets are in working order.
+Also, take care of small upgrades and repairs like replacing door knobs or lights, find and remove the source of weird smells, and ensuring all of the faucets are in working order.

 Every home selling experience is different.
 You can’t expect anything when it comes to selling your home, no matter the market.
 If you’re having trouble selling your home, these tips can help you hit a soft reset and drum up more interest and offers.